Task Dependency Editor (Graphical)

 The tasks are ordered in accordance with the Work Breakdown Structure (WBS).

-The symbols for summary tasks, tasks and milestones is shown below:
+The symbols for summary tasks, tasks and milestones are shown below:

 As shown below, an item consists of three different selection areas: